nanoporetech/medaka/docs/walkthrough.rst

 Basecalling and Draft Assembly
 ------------------------------

-The downloaded data can be basecalled using `scrappie`:
+For the purposes of this walkthrough, the downloaded data can be basecalled using the open-source `scrappie`, but in general it is preferable to use medaka with the basecaller used in its training (`Guppy`).

 .. code-block:: bash